azharshahstl/knows-pickers-api/Notes.md

 The above actions will all happen without refreshing the page.

 # Reach Goals
 1. Require Users to have an account to list items.
 Users will have to sign in and be verified.
 2. Include a filter so users can filter markers to only include ones with the type of items they are looking for.
+3. Twenty-four hour automatic delete of all items with the user who listed them to be able to relist the items using a "relist" button.
+4. The App will allow for notifcations to appear (the App will open and display the marker) when a user is near a desired object.